 The long-term outlook involves a partnership with your care team.
 Regular check-ups and monitoring become a new routine, designed to keep you healthy and address any issues quickly.
 This phase is all about surveillance and managing your health for the long haul.
 Your active participation in this follow-up care is one of the most important things you can do for your future well-being.
 Let’s walk through what you can generally expect during each phase of your recovery.

-The Hospital Stay and Initial Recovery
+Your Hospital Stay and the First Stage of Recovery

 After your procedure, you’ll spend a few days in the hospital.
 This is a critical time for your medical team to monitor your healing and manage any immediate post-operative issues.
 They will keep a close watch for any potential complications and help manage your pain to keep you comfortable.
 You may have a temporary chest tube to drain fluid from the surgical area, which is a standard part of the process.
 The main goals during this initial phase are to ensure your lungs are functioning well, your pain is controlled, and you’re stable enough to continue your recovery at home.